Cliffe Hill Mineral Railway: History

-Over the next few years demand for the company's products continued to increase and road transportation became a bottleneck to increasing production.
+Over the next few years, demand for the company's products continued to increase and road transportation became a bottleneck to increasing production.
 The board decided to build its own railway line to move stone from the quarry to the nearest LMS line.
 The route to Bagworth Station would have required heavy gradients and passed over land owned by Mr. Breedon Everard, who was hostile to the notion of a railway.
-So the decision was made to build the line south from the quarry to a transshipment point at Beveridge Lane, near Bardon Hill station.
+The decision was made to build the line south from the quarry to a transshipment point at Beveridge Lane, near Bardon Hill station.

-Construction started on the line in early 1896 and by the end of the year the first steam locomotive had been delivered and was at work.
+Construction started on the line in early 1896.
+By the end of the year, the first steam locomotive had been delivered and was at work.

 The line from the quarry to the LMS's Cliffe Hill sidings remained substantially unchanged for the life of the railway, with the exception of an embankment built in 1911 to avoid steep gradients as the line crossed a small valley near Hillcroft farm.

-The railway served its purpose for more than fifty years, employing a wide range of locomotives to move the granite trains.
+The railway served its purpose for more than fifty years.
+It employed a wide range of locomotives to move the granite trains.
 During the Second World War quarry production was reduced due to the lack of available workers.
-At the end of the war there was a boom in the housing and roads construction industries as wartime damage was repaired.
+At the end of the war, there was a boom in the housing and roads construction industries as wartime damage was repaired.
 This created a strong demand for the quarry's products.
-At the same time new quarrying and transportation machinery was becoming available and the company decided to reorganize production methods.
+At the same time, new quarrying and transportation machinery was becoming available and the company decided to reorganize production methods.

-Within the quarry, lorries quickly replaced the internal railway, and by 1948 road transport was quickly replacing the need for the line between the quarry and the standard gauge railway.
+Within the quarry, lorries quickly replaced the internal railway.
+By 1948, road transport was replacing the need for the line between the quarry and the standard gauge railway.
 The decision was taken to abandon the Cliffe Hill Mineral Railway, and the last train ran in March of that year.

 The track remained in situ for several years, and most of it was taken up in the mid 1950s.